University of the West of England: School of Art and Design

 The School of Art and Design became part of the Faculty of Arts, Creative Industries and Education (ACE) following the university's reorganisation in 2010/11.
 Adjacent to the Ashton Court estate in Bower Ashton, the West of England College of Art was established in purpose-built premises in 1969, moving from its previous location as the art school of the Royal West of England Academy in Clifton.

-Among its principals and deans were the war artist Jack Bridger Chalker, the graphic designer Paul van Der Lem, and Paul Gough RWA, a researcher and art historian, who became the first pro-vice chancellor and executive dean of the former faculty in its expanded form of over 2,600 students.
+Among its principals and deans were the war artist Jack Bridger Chalker, the graphic designer Paul van Der Lem, designer-bookbinder Jeff Clements MBE, and Paul Gough RWA, a researcher and art historian, who became the first pro-vice chancellor and executive dean of the former faculty in its expanded form of over 2,600 students.

 Department of Education and Childhood

 The Department of Education and Childhood (formerly the School of Education) is part of the Faculty of Social Sciences and Humanities.
 Its origins lie in teacher training colleges at Redland and St Matthias which became part of the former Bristol Polytechnic in 1969.
 The dean of the school is Ron Ritchie, who is also an assistant vice-chancellor of the university.
 A new purpose built home for the department was completed in 2000 for the department at the university's Frenchay campus.

 The department offers undergraduate degrees in initial teacher education in early years education or primary education, as well as an education studies + PGCE (3+1) programme.
 Postgraduate Certificate in Education courses are offered as well as a range of professional development courses for teachers, further and higher education teachers and lecturers, and school support staff.